dandaramcsousa/dandaramcsousa/README.md

 ## :woman_technologist:	 Me, myself and I

-My name is Dandara, I am data scientist and master's student in computer sciente.
+My name is Dandara, I am data analyst and bachelor in computer sciente.
 This is my github where I use to work, play analyzing and visualizing data, as well as starting random projects that have not always come to an end.
 I love to participate in communities and I believe in technology as a space to contributing to social good.
 I can be found out there giving coursers, workshops, talking or organizing events.
 In addition, I own the best Spotify playlists (follow me).

 **pronouns:** she/her